bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 They can use lightning to interoperate right so like the different FediMints can be very very diverse as long as they can speak lightning for whatever things are expressible in terms of send and receive or maybe other lightning features eventually.
 Those things can be interoperable between mints, but like you can have a lot of diversity between them, which is really exciting from a design point of view.
 Also from a developer point of view, right?
-Like Bitcoin core lightning developers sometimes aren't the happiest folks because you know, it's so slow to get your stuff accepted.
+Like Bitcoin Core Lightning developers sometimes aren't the happiest folks because you know, it's so slow to get your stuff accepted.

 Stephen DeLorme: 00:54:27